centreon/centreon-documentation/en/installation/installation-of-centreon-ha/overview.md

 ### Server organization

-Setting up a Centreon-HA cluster might be overkill if all your servers are running in the same datacenter or the same rack.
+Setting up a Centreon-HA cluster might be overkill or at least not optimal when all your servers are running in the same datacenter or the same rack.

 In a perfect world, the primary and secondary nodes are running on different (geographical) sites, and the qdevice communicate with both sites independently.

 ### Role of the Centreon central server

 In the case of a highly available architecture the **Centreon central cluster must not be used as a poller**.
-In other words, it mustn't monitor resources.
+In other words, it should not monitor resources.
 Its monitoring ability should only be used to monitor its pollers.
 If this recommendation is not followed, the `centengine` service would take too long to restart and **it may cause the functional `centreon` group to failover**.

 ### VIP and load balancing

-Centreon recommends using VIP addresses for both Central and Database servers.
+Centreon recommends using VIP addresses.

-If you use a load balancer, it's necessary to manage the routing of all application flows.
+Use a load balancer is an option but it should support custom rules to route application flows.

 For example, in a four nodes setup, a load balancer can rely on:
 * the listening port or the apache process state to route Users and Pollers' communication toward frontend servers.
 * the value of the "read_only" flag on both database servers to determine which one is the primary one.